AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 * **Report Suite limits**: You can publish up to 75 segments per report suite.
 This limit is enforced.
 If you already have 75 segments published, you cannot publish any additional segments until you un-publish enough segments to get below the 75-segment threshold.
 * **Membership limits**: Audiences shared to the [!DNL Experience Cloud] from Adobe Analytics cannot exceed 20 million unique members.
 * **Data Privacy**: Audiences are not filtered based on the authentication state of a visitor.
 If a visitor can browse your site in un-authenticated and authenticated states, actions that occur when a visitor is un-authenticated can still cause a visitor to be included in an audience.
 Review [Adobe Experience Cloud privacy](https://www.adobe.com/privacy/experience-cloud.html) to understand the full privacy implications of audience sharing.
-* For a discussion about the **differences between segments in [!DNL Adobe Analytics] and [!DNL Audience Manager]**, go [here](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/audience-analytics-workflow/aam-analytics-segments.html).
+* For a discussion about the **differences between segments in [!DNL Adobe Analytics] and [!DNL Audience Manager]**, see [Understand segments in Analytics and Audience Manager](https://experienceleague.adobe.com/docs/analytics/integration/audience-analytics/audience-analytics-workflow/aam-analytics-segments.html).

 ## Segment publishing timeline